 Fiber content: 2.0 g per 100 g (10), or 3.0 g in one cup of strawberry halves (152 g).

-Find in the following a table of the Top 26 fiber rich fruits.
-I’ve included also dried snacks, like e.g. prunes, dried figs and dried apples.
-These snacks are all ranking at the top spots.
+Find in the following a table of the Top 26 fiber-rich fruits.
+I've included also dried snacks, like e.g. prunes, dried figs, and dried apples.
+These healthy fiber snacks are all ranking at the top spots.
 If you are trying to lose weight, you should eat them only sparingly, as they have a high calorie and sugar content.

-As berries are in season only for a short period of time, frozen raspberries, blueberries or blackberries offer a convenient option to pimp up your muesli or smoothie.
+As berries are in season only for a short period of time, frozen raspberries, blueberries or blackberries offer a convenient way to pimp up your muesli or smoothie.